kubespray/kubespray-cli/README.rst

       --instances COUNT     Number of nodes

-if the config file is filled with the proper informations you just need to run the following command
+if the config file is filled with the proper information you just need to run the following command

 ::